boontar-ltd/react-lead-form/README.md

 ## Features
  - Faster than [Boontar TV widget](https://github.com/boontar-ltd/react-lead-form-widget)
+ - You can use your own style classes
  - Install the module and start collecting requests, ratings, reviews
  - Admin panel for viewing incoming requests [Boontar TV](https://boontar.tv)
  - Export requests